Skin Rash Treatment

 A rash is a general term for a wide variety of skin conditions.
 A rash refers to a change that affects the skin and usually appears as a red patch or small bumps or blisters on the skin.
 Rashes can be a symptom of other skin problems.
-The most prevalent of these are:
+Our dermatologists in the Phoenix valley can help diagnose and treat your skin rash.

 • Atopic Dermatitis, the most common form of eczema.